emreer94/Fish_Counter_YOLOv5L/README.md

 Important!
 You need to replace and use my [`detect.py` file](Python_Files/detect_fish.py), after training and testing, to display number of fish by yourself!

-Besides, I have preferred to use large one instead of s, m or x.
+Besides, we preferred to use large one instead of s, m or x.
 You can use any of these as you wish.
 [TIP](Python_Files/hubconf.py)

 - Train Custom Yolov5 Detector
 - Evaluate Custom Yolov5 Detector Performance